Structural and Magnetic Properties of Co-rich bct CoMn Films: Experiment

 There is good agreement that a rapidly decreasing average Co$_{1-x}$Mn$_x$ atomic moment with increasing Mn concentration is due to the reversal of Mn moments originally aligned with the ferromagnetic Co moment to being anti-aligned.
 However, there is disagreement on whether the average Mn moment is aligned\cite{nakai1978} or anti-aligned\cite{cable1982} with the ferromagnetic Co moment.
 Cable et al. measured an average Mn moment anti-parallel to the relatively stronger Co moment ($\mu^\text{Co} = 0.80$ $\mu_\text{B}$) of $\mu^\text{Mn} = -0.11$ $\mu_\text{B}$ at a Mn concentration of $x = 0.244$.
 Nakai measured an average Mn moment parallel to the relatively weaker Co moment ($\mu^\text{Co} = 0.60$ $\mu_\text{B}$) of $\mu^\text{Mn} = 0.21$ $\mu_\text{B}$ at a Mn concentration of $x = 0.25$.

-Calculations performed in this work for fcc ($c/a^\text{sub} = \sqrt{2}$) Co$_{3/4}$Mn$_{1/4}$ support a ferrimagnetic Mn moment where the Mn atomic moment aligned to the ferromagnetic Co moments are magnetically weaker than the Mn atomic moment anti-aligned to them (see FIG.~\ref{fig::atomicMag}(b) near the fcc structural transition).
+Calculations performed in this work for fcc ($c/a^\text{sub} = \sqrt{2}$) Co$_{3/4}$Mn$_{1/4}$ support a ferrimagnetic Mn moment where the Mn atomic moment aligned to the ferromagnetic Co moments are magnetically weaker than the Mn atomic moment anti-aligned to them (further explained in Section~\ref{sec:theory}\ref{sec:Co75Mn25moment}).
 It should be noted that for one structural ordering of Co$_{3/4}$Mn$_{1/4}$ investigated in this work, it was energetically favorable for the Co moments to collapse to zero, while the Mn moments were antiferromagnetic.
 See Appendix A for further details.